mathLab/PINA/joss/paper.md

 The problem definition in the PINA framework is inherited from one or more problem classes (at the moment the available classes are \verb+SpatialProblem+, \verb+TimeDependentProblem+, \verb+ParametricProblem+), depending on the nature of the problem treated.
 The user has to include in the problem formulation the following components:
 \begin{itemize}
-    \item the information about the domain, i.e. the spatial and temporal variables, the parameters of the problem (if any), with the corresponding range of variation;
+    \item the information about the domain, i.e., the spatial and temporal variables, the parameters of the problem (if any), with the corresponding range of variation;
-    \item the output variables, i.e. the unknowns of the problem;
+    \item the output variables, i.e., the unknowns of the problem;
-    \item the conditions that the neural network has to satisfy, i.e. the differential equations, the boundary and initial conditions.
+    \item the conditions that the neural network has to satisfy, i.e., the differential equations, the boundary and initial conditions.
 \end{itemize}
 We highlight that in PINA we abandoned the classical division between physical loss, boundary loss, and data loss: all these terms are encapsulated within the \verb+Condition+ class, in order to keep the framework as general as possible.
-The users can indeed define all the constraints the unknown field needs to satisfy, avoiding any forced structure in the formulation and allowing them to mix heterogeneous constraints --- e.g. data values, differential boundary conditions.
+The users can indeed define all the constraints the unknown field needs to satisfy, avoiding any forced structure in the formulation and allowing them to mix heterogeneous constraints --- e.g., data values, differential boundary conditions.
 Moreover PINA already implements functions to easily compute the diffential operations (gradient, divergence, laplacian) over the output(s) of interest, aiming to make the problem definition an easy task for the users.

 ## Model definition in PINA
 The second fundamental step is the definition of the model of the neural network employed to find the approximated solution to the differential problem in question.
-In PINA, the user has the possibility to use either a custom \verb+torch+ network model, or to exploit one of the built-in models such as \verb+FeedForward+, \verb+MultiFeedForward+ and \verb+DeepONet+, defining their characteristics during instantiation --- i.e. number of layers, number of neurons, activation functions.
+In PINA, the user has the possibility to use either a custom \verb+torch+ network model, or to exploit one of the built-in models such as \verb+FeedForward+, \verb+MultiFeedForward+ and \verb+DeepONet+, defining their characteristics during instantiation --- i.e., number of layers, number of neurons, activation functions.
 The list of the built-in models will be extended in the next release of the library.

 ## Training in PINA
 In the last step, the actual training of the model in order to solve the problem at hand is computed.
 In this phase, the residuals of the conditions (expressed in the problem) are minimized in order to provide the target approximation.
 The sampling points where the physical residuals are evaluated can be passed by the user, or automatically sampled from the original domain using one of the available sampling techniques.